swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 This is an additive change with _no_ impact on **API resilience**.

-## Alternatives considered

-### Do Nothing

-The current design is quite problematic - as discussed in the [Motivation](#motivation) section.
-Not to mention, it seems like an abnormality in the generics and exitentials systems.
-There has, also, been [post](https://forums.swift.org/t/making-a-protocols-associated-type-concrete-via-inheritance/6557) after [post](https://forums.swift.org/t/constrained-associated-type-on-protocol/38770) asking why this feature isn’t yet implemented.
-Fixing this ‘issue’ will strengthen the foundation of the existentials systems to allow for [more and exciting future additions](https://forums.swift.org/t/improving-the-ui-of-generics/22814)

 ## Future Directions

 ### Generalized Existentials

 This proposal is an incremental change that takes Swift a step closure to the end-goal of generalizing Existentials.
-As a result, describing some concepts and terms (such as 'Existential') entails the use `Extistential`-related terminology, which is borrowed from [a recent post by the Core Team](https://forums.swift.org/t/improving-the-ui-of-generics/22814).
+As a result, describing some concepts and terms (such as 'Existential') entails the use relevant terminology, which is borrowed from [a recent post by the Core Team](https://forums.swift.org/t/improving-the-ui-of-generics/22814).

 #### Differentiation from Protocols